Skip to Content

 Cryptocurrency

-If you can document 60 days of cryptocurrency ownership and have converted it to US dollars, you can use crypto proceeds to fund your down payment.
+If you can document 60 days of cryptocurrency ownership and have converted it to U.S. dollars, you can use crypto proceeds to fund your down payment.

 Other FHA Loan Costs to Consider

 It often surprises prospective homebuyers that their down payment is not the only cash they need to bring to closing.
-You must also pay FHA closing costs, including a 1.75% upfront mortgage insurance premium.

-FHA Upfront Mortgage Insurance Premium: All FHA-backed loans have an upfront mortgage insurance premium (UFMIP) of 1.75%, paid at closing or wrapped into your new loan balance.
+FHA UFMIP is 1.75% of the loan amount and is paid at closing or wrapped into your new loan balance.
 Your UFMIP is separate from the ongoing annual mortgage insurance premium of around 0.5% for most FHA borrowers.

 Conventional loans do not have an upfront mortgage insurance charge, and ongoing private mortgage insurance costs are based on the borrower's credit score and down payment size.